MPA Executive Director

-James J. White was appointed executive director of the Maryland Port Administration (MPA) on August 1, 2007.
+James J. White was appointed executive director of the Maryland Department of Transportation’s Maryland Port Administration (MDOT MPA) on August 1, 2007.
 In this role, Mr. White oversees the six public marine terminals at the Port of Baltimore.
 As executive director, Mr. White returned to a position he previously held from 1999 through 2005.

 In 2010, Mr. White led an effort to execute a 50-year lease and concession agreement with Ports America Chesapeake to operate the Port of Baltimore’s Seagirt Marine Terminal.
 The landmark deal included the construction of a 50-foot deep container berth, four state-of-the-art supersized cranes, the creation of 5,700 new jobs, more than $15 million annually in new taxes, and a potential long term value of about $1.8 billion to Maryland.
 Under this agreement, the Port of Baltimore became one of only two U.S. East Coast ports able to handle the largest ships in the world and greatly enhanced its overall standing as a major container port.